ASGAlex/flame_spatial_grid/doc/cell_layers.md

 So, you can add or remove tags in the `groupCollisionsTags` list at any time.
 This will allow you to do 25 fewer checks on every collision with `GroupHitbox`

+## Component storage modes

+In some causes it does not worth to store layer's components in default component's tree of FlameGame.
+For example:
+1. If layer will be generated only once and will not be changed forever.
+2. If layer could be updated but we do not need to call `update` function of layer's children

+The `LayerComponentsStorageMode` enum and `componentsStorageMode` parameter of `LayersManager.addComponent` function allows you to control this behavior.
+By default every layer's child will be pushed into FlameGame's component tree.
+Alternatively, you can save it into internal layer's storage and adding\removing components into layer will be faster in this case.
+Finally, you might use `LayerComponentsStorageMode.removeAfterCompile` option which means that all added components will be removed after compilation of layer's `Image`.

+Keep in mind, that only default `LayerComponentsStorageMode.defaultComponentTree` option keeps layer's components interactable, all other options will disable collision behavior for components, in fact you can use them only for rendering image.